GrizzHacks/single-source-live-site/docs/dataStructure.md

   "website": "A link to your hackathon's main website", "otherLinks": [
     {
-      "linkTitle": "A description of the link",
-      "link": "The link to go to."
+      "linkTitle": "A description of the link.
+COMING SOON!", "link": "The link to go to.
+COMING SOON!"
     }
   ]
 }